Essy-dan/Capstone_LITA_SALESPROJECT/README.md

 ORDER BY TotalSalesValue DESC: Sorts the results in descending order based on total sales value, ensuring the highest sales value appears at the top.

-LIMIT 1: Returns only the top result, which is the product with the highest total sales value.
+TOP 1: Returns only the top result, which is the product with the highest total sales value.

 3. Insight Derived: